phantombuster/legacy-docs/agent_module_basics.rst

     buster.apiKey

-Contains your Phantombuster API key as a string.
+Contains your Phantombuster API key as a ``String``.
 This is useful for making requests to the Phantombuster API from within the agent.

 buster.agentId
 --------------